Agustin-Vidal-Holberton/holbertonschool-low_level_programming/more_functions_nested_loops/README.md

 6-print_line.c: Draws a straight line in the terminal 7-print_diagonal.c: Draws a diagonal line on the terminal.
 8-print_square.c: Prints a square using the '#' character.
+9-fizz_buzz.c: Prints numbers from 1 to 100 with FizzBuzz rules.